embeddedinn/embeddedinn.github.io/_posts/2017-05-15-hijacking-openssl-renegotiated-keys-for-server-wiretaps.md

 When the actual request is posted, if authentication mode of the requesting device is X.509, Azure IoT hub will perform a TLS re-negotiation by sending a `hello request` TLS handshake.
 This triggers a full handshake between the device and server but this time, it would include a `certificate request` handshake.
 At the end of this re-negotiation, a new `Master secret` is derived and it would be used for further application data transfer.
 However, s_client does not print this re-negotiated key and using default setups, it would be impossible to decrypt further application data exchange between the device and client.

-Another issue is while using a standard MQTT client like `mosquitto_pub` over secure channels.
-Once the channel is established, there is no way to observe application level data.

 {% include image.html
 	img="/images/posts/opensslMqttHack/masterSecret1.png"
 	width="480"